ricky-tham/ricky-shayne-assignment2-csci2020u/README.md

 # Improvements
-Some improvements were made such as adding a design rework using a blue and white colour pallet.
-This makes the program look more appealing and the blues used are easy on the eyes.
+Some improvements were made such as adding a design rework using a .css file.
+This allowed us to change the colours of the list, buttons, and background to a blue theme to make it easier on the user's eyes.

 # How To Run
 To use this program yourself you must first open up your cmd or other